-Kenan Adams-Kinard, 16, was arrested Monday in the beating death of WWII vet Delbert Belton.
+Kenan Adams-Kinard, 16, was arrested Monday in connection with the beating death of Delbert Belton, an 88-year-old war veteran.

 A second teenager was arrested Monday in the beating death of an 88-year-old World War II veteran in Spokane, Wash., and his family said he had "fallen in with the wrong crowd."

 "He hung around with the wrong people and made the wrong choices," Odell Kinard said of his nephew, Kenan Adams-Kinard.

 "It's the summer and ain't nothing to do here."